1inch Price Hits $3.77 on Exchanges (1INCH)

-1inch (1INCH) traded flat against the US dollar during the one day period ending at 7:00 AM E.T. on June 22nd.
-During the last week, 1inch has traded flat against the US dollar.
-1inch has a market capitalization of $679.44 million and $451.09 million worth of 1inch was traded on exchanges in the last day.
-One 1inch coin can currently be bought for approximately $3.77 or 0.00005887 BTC on cryptocurrency exchanges.
+1inch (1INCH) traded flat against the U.S. dollar during the 1 day period ending at 16:00 PM ET on June 23rd.
+During the last week, 1inch has traded flat against the U.S. dollar.
+One 1inch coin can currently be purchased for $3.77 or 0.00005887 BTC on popular cryptocurrency exchanges.
+1inch has a total market capitalization of $679.44 million and $451.09 million worth of 1inch was traded on exchanges in the last day.

 Here is how other cryptocurrencies have performed during the last day: